-A controller class that, either directly or indirectly via inheritance, defines a field or a property of type javax.mvc.validation.ValidationResult will have its controller methods called even if a validation error is encountered while validating parameters.
-Implementations MUST introspect the controller bean for a field or a property of this type to determine the correct semantics; fields and property setters of this type MUST be annotated with @Inject to guarantee proper bean initialization [validation-result].
+A controller class that, either directly or indirectly via inheritance, defines a field or a property of type javax.mvc.binding.BindingResult will have its controller methods called even if an error is encountered while validating parameters.
+Implementations MUST introspect the controller bean for a field or a property of this type to determine the correct semantics; fields and property setters of this type MUST be annotated with @Inject to guarantee proper bean initialization [mvc:validation-result].